Community Voices Fund

 Timeline (subject to change)

-*if possible, we will make an effort to let applicants know earlier on if their proposal will not be funded.
+*if possible, we will let applicants know earlier on if their proposal will not be funded.

 The Review Process